Nemquae/AIStudio/README.md

 To run the Simple scenes which demonstrate the core architecture, the following licenses must be obtained, and accompanying Unity packages must be installed.

 ### *AI Studio*
-* Download and install the SRI *AI Studio* package from the [Unity Asset Store](https://assetstore.unity.com/) or via [GitHub](https://github.com/Dracarys-Interactive/AIStudio.git) or [from here](https://1drv.ms/u/s!ArFvxkQ02ZoSidNi7o1DlpkHlpA2Kw?e=ezwyPd).
+* Download and install the Dracarys Interactive *AI Studio* package from the [Unity Asset Store](https://assetstore.unity.com/) or via [GitHub](https://github.com/Dracarys-Interactive/AIStudio.git) or [from here](https://1drv.ms/u/s!ArFvxkQ02ZoSjMg7ETpMHyhQZdCGnA?e=2cplED).
-* You may get *missing Prefab* errors due to the dependencies *.../Prefabs/Environment.pref* has on the CITY package, but this can be ignored when running the Simple scenes.
+* You may get *missing Prefab* errors due to the dependencies *.../Prefabs/Environment.prefab* has on the CITY package, but this can be ignored when running the Simple scenes.

 ### OpenAI
 * An [OpenAI](https://openai.com/) account and API key are required to run all sample scenes.
 Once you have obtained the key, you must create a folder *.openai* under your home folder with a file *auth.json* containing the following: